You’ve probably heard from other patients that switching from levothyroxine to Tirosint made all the difference.

-At the end of the day you are a unique patient and it may take a combination of time and trial and error to find your optimal dose, but don't give up!
-With persistence you will get there.
+At the end of the day, you are a unique patient and it may take a combination of time and trial and error to find your optimal dose, but don’t give up!
+With persistence, you will get there.

-Yes, Tirosint is a T4 only thyroid medication.
+Yes, Tirosint is T4-only thyroid medication.

 It does NOT contain T3.

-Will it work for for me?
+Will it Work for Me?

 There is no way to know for sure if Tirosint will work for you.

-When trying to optimize and reduce your symptoms it's important to take into account other factors like T4 to T3 conversion, inflammation and other hormone imbalances.
+When trying to optimize and reduce your symptoms it’s important to take into account other factors like T4 to T3 conversion, inflammation, and other hormone imbalances.

 This usually occurs from improper thyroid conversion and the production of too much reverse T3.

-Recall that reverse T3 is the anti thyroid metabolite and directly competes for binding and cellular activation with T3.
+Recall that reverse T3 is the antithyroid metabolite and directly competes for binding and cellular activation with T3.

-The more reverse T3 you have in your body the more likely you are to experience hypothyroid like symptoms (even with a normal or low TSH).
+The more reverse T3 you have in your body the more likely you are to experience hypothyroid-like symptoms (even with a normal or low TSH).

-Many patients on T4 only thyroid medications also may experience a condition known as Low T3 syndrome which is felt to be due to a variety of reasons including lack of thyroid conversion (though this condition doesn't always have high levels of reverse T3).
+Many patients on T4-only thyroid medications also may experience a condition known as low T3 syndrome which is felt to be due to a variety of reasons including lack of thyroid conversion (though this condition doesn’t always have high levels of reverse T3).

-Like other Thyroid hormone medications Tirosint should be taken on an empty stomach in the early morning.
+Like other thyroid hormone medications, Tirosint should be taken on an empty stomach in the early morning.
 You should also avoid supplements and the intake of food for at least 60 minutes after taking it.

 Some patients opt to split the dose and/or take this medication at night, but these are advanced techniques and depend on symptoms.

-Can it be used with other Thyroid Medications?
+Can it be Used with Other Thyroid Medications?

 Yes, Tirosint can safely be combined with other thyroid hormone medications.

-Does Tirosint have any Side Effects?
+Does Tirosint Have Any Side Effects?

-Like other thyroid hormone medications Tirosint (if used in high doses) can result in hyperthyroid like symptoms:
+Like other thyroid hormone medications Tirosint (if used in high doses) can result in hyperthyroid-like symptoms:

 - Heart palpitations

-- Feeling of anxiety or jittery sensation
+- The feeling of anxiety or jittery sensation

 - Rapid weight loss

-- Anxiety, depression or other mood changes
+- Anxiety, depression, or other mood changes

 - Insomnia or change in sleeping patterns